 Ultraspeed was sold to the Six Degrees Group in 2012 and the Hostroute part of the business was separated off and sold to Paragon Internet Group.
 Both are still trading.

-In December 2010 I combined my voluntary sector experience and my private sector management skills with my appointment as manager of Eco-Congregation Scotland.
+In December 2010 I combined my voluntary sector experience and my private sector management skills with my appointment as manager of the environmental charity for churches: Eco-Congregation Scotland.
 This was initially a one year appointment funded by the Scottish Government.
 Over the next seven years I quadrupled our income, built a staff team, recruited 12% of all Scotland’s churches to take practical action on climate change congregations and established Eco-Congregation Scotland as one of the leading environmental organisations in Scotland.
 I was also active in campaigning for action on environmental issues through lobbying, influencing and major campaigns like the campaign to introduce a deposit return scheme for plastic bottles in Scotland.

 Experienced Charity Consultant

 After seven years as head of the environmental charity Eco-Congregation Scotland, I started working as a freelance charity consultant offering my expertise to charities and voluntary organisations across Scotland as a charity consultant and fundraising consultant.

 If your organisation is in transition, needs help with change management, organisational development, fundraising or communication then you should contact me.